 Once I have gathered the data I need, I can choose to configure a barchart.

 Add groups to go deepeer in your analysis.

 📝 For example, I want to compare movies’ budget by type for this year and last year.

 Add a group option like this 👇

 Want to see the variation/evolution of your different categories?
 Add a heatbar that would help you vizualy understand if you’re doing better or worst.

 📝 For example, I want to compare countries’ revenue and see if they are performing better than last year.

-Simply add a sentiment configuration block in code mode:
+Simply add a sentiment configuration on your value column:

 sentiment: previous_gross: domain: [ 50 ] range: [ "negative" "positive" ] labels: [ "Shame on you!"
 "Congrats!" ]